 According to Battery University, cold temperature “increases the internal resistance and diminishes the capacity” of a Li-ion battery.
 Specifically, they estimate that at -18 degrees Celcius a Li-ion may only deliver 50% of its capacity.

-During last winter’s Polar Vortex, Global news did an experiment which showed an iPhone left outside dropped 14% in only 30 minutes, while an identical phone left inside dropped only 1%.
+During last winter’s Polar Vortex, Global news did an experiment that showed an iPhone left outside dropped 14% in only 30 minutes, while an identical phone left inside dropped only 1%.

 Apple specifies that their batteries work best at a range of 0 degrees Celsius to 35 degrees Celsius.
 While we almost never reach the upper range in Canada, temperatures below freezing are typical for the winter months.